How to Use Coffee Grounds for Plants: UK Expert Guide 2025

 - Fine-mesh strainer or cheesecloth

 - Steeping: Combine grounds and water in bucket.
-Cover and leave for 24–48 hours, stirring twice daily.
+Cover and leave 24-48 hours, stirring twice daily.

-- Straining: Pour mixture through fine mesh to remove all particles.
-This step is crucial – any remaining grounds can clog watering equipment.
+- Straining: Pour through fine mesh to remove all particles.
+Remaining grounds clog watering equipment.

-- Dilution: The resulting liquid should be light brown, like weak tea.
-If it's dark, dilute with equal parts water.
+- Dilution: The liquid should be light brown, like weak tea.
+If dark, dilute with equal parts water.

 - Application: Use within one week.
-Apply to soil, not leaves, to avoid potential burning.
+Apply to soil, not leaves.

-For extra nutrients, I add banana peels or comfrey leaves during steeping.
-The potassium from banana peels complements the nitrogen from coffee grounds perfectly.
+For extra nutrients, add banana peels or comfrey leaves during steeping.
+Potassium from banana peels complements the nitrogen from coffee perfectly.

 Application Schedule: